-Damp, rot and woodworm – you’ve probably heard of them.
-These are all issues that could damage the structure of your home – so should they sway your decision to buy a property?
+Damp, rot and woodworm – these are all issues that could damage the structure of your home, so should they sway your decision to buy a property?

 Luckily, although many signs of damp and timber damage can appear alarming at first, it’s unlikely the problem is as serious as you think.